eyalsk/FindAndReplaceRobot/docs/Language Specification.md

-The difference between a `Type` and an `Annotation` is that the former defines the way the FARR engine interprets the content and the latter provides the behaviour or action that applies to the content.
+The difference between a `Type` and an `Annotation` is that the former defines the way the FARR engine interprets the content and the latter provides the behaviour or action that applies to the content, in fact, conceptually you can think about `Annotation`s as a special case of `Type`s with the benefit of executing an action.

 ### Example: